rm-rf-etc/operation_save_our_people/README.md

 # Operation Save Our People

-This is a response to Donald Trump's "One Big Beautiful Bill Act" (OBBBA), which is estimated cause 51,000 totally preventable deaths per year.
+This is a response to Donald Trump's "One Big Beautiful Bill Act" (OBBBA), which is projected to cause 51,000 (totally preventable) deaths per year.

 ## The Plan